top of page

 Habitat: Wooded wetlands and bodies of water

 Description: Small duck that looks like it has a helmet.
-Females mostly light gray with white eye ring extending back a tiny bit, smaller helmet than male's.
+Females are mostly light gray with white eye rings extending back a tiny bit smaller helmet than males.
 Dark back, cinnamon breast and neck, tan flanks, dark back, and green head, all marked with bold white detailing.

 teal_edited.jpg